 In convolutional neural networks, we use large numbers of filters with various properties to extract features.
 These filters perform a sliding window operation on the image.
-And then we train the networks with large-scale data to obtain the model parameters that fit the dataset best.
+And then, we train the networks with large-scale data to obtain the model parameters that fit the dataset best.
 However, such an operation also has a mass of redundant features.
 We notice that this sliding scan of the convolutional kernel is like the scanning behavior of human eyes.
 Therefore, we analyze the properties of the human eye.
-The attention of our human eye has the advantage of high central resolution and low peripheral resolution \cite{ref24,ref25,ref26}.
-Compared to this variable resolution structure, the contributions of conventional convolution kernels are at the same level, which is hard to distinguish various features.
-Based on these above observations, we propose a novel retina-like convolution method and attention mechanism in this letter, namely, Rega-Net.
-We design convolutional kernels in such a way that weights contribute highly in the center and lowly in the periphery.
-In general, we cannot artificially interfere with the distribution of functions in convolutional kernels during network training.
-It is unreasonable to fill in this retina-like structure the parameters obtained by training with normal initialization methods.
+The attention of our human eye has the advantage of high central and low peripheral resolution \cite{ref24,ref25,ref26}.
+Compared with the variable resolution distributed structure, the uniformly distributed values in the conventional convolution kernel contribute to feature extraction at the same level.
+These uniform distributed values are difficult to fully extract the features we need to focus on.
+Based on these above observations, we propose a novel retina-like convolution method and attention mechanism in this letter, Rega-Net.
+We design convolutional kernels so that weights contribute highly in the center and lowly in the periphery.
+In general, during network training, we cannot artificially interfere with the distribution of functions in convolutional kernels.
+Filling the parameters obtained by training with standard initialization methods in this retina-like structure is unreasonable.
 So we came up with the Gabor function \cite{ref27,ref28,ref29}, which is similar to the human vision mechanism.
-We make convolutional kernel masks in imitation of the human eye variable resolution property, and sample it over the distribution of the Gabor function.
-At last, we fill the sampled values as the weights of convolutional kernels.
-In conventional convolution, if the values of kernel edges are missing, the network becomes less capable of detecting objects that are at the edges.
-Thus, we make this convolution into the form of a feature attention module.
-This approach adds additional Retina-like Gabor features extracted by central kernels, without changing the original feature extraction of the convolutional neural network.
+We make convolutional kernel masks in imitation of the human eye variable resolution property and sample it over the distribution of the Gabor function.
+Finally, we fill the sampled values as the weights of convolutional kernels.
+In conventional convolution, if the values of kernel edges are missing, the network becomes less capable of detecting objects at the edges.
+Thus, we make this convolution into a feature attention module.
+This approach adds additional Retina-like Gabor features extracted by central kernels without changing the original feature extraction of the convolutional neural network.
 The contributions of this article are mainly in three aspects: